 While it is critical to remove the cancer to save lives, prostate surgery often results in decreased penile length and girth.
 This occurs because nerves and blood vessels to the penis that run in the gutter between the prostate gland and the colon are damaged.
 This damage can cause erectile dysfunction, which leads to disuse atrophy, scarring and penile shrinkage.

 SOLUTION: Resuming sexual activity as soon as possible after prostate surgery will help “rehabilitate” the penis and prevent disuse atrophy.
-There are a number of effective penile rehabilitation strategies to get “back in the saddle” to help prevent disuse atrophy including strengthening the male pelvic muscles and using a high-quality Vacuum Erection Device (Add link to Private Gym Size and Girth Program)
+There are a number of effective penile rehabilitation strategies to get “back in the saddle” to help prevent disuse atrophy including strengthening the male pelvic muscles and using a high-quality vacuum erection device.

 Low testosterone can lead to penile atrophy and shrinkage.
 It’s just a fact.
 We hear about the need to increase testosterone levels all the time, but did you know that many men have to purposely reduce testosterone levels as part of their prostate cancer treatment?
 Androgen Deprivation Therapy is a common means of suppressing the male hormone testosterone, used as a form of treatment for prostate cancer.
 Because testosterone is an important hormone for maintaining the health and the integrity of the penis, the low testosterone levels resulting from such therapy can result in penile atrophy and shrinkage.